 This Vegetarian Shepherd’s Pie is made with lentils and tons of vegetables!
 Give your traditional Shepherd’s Pie a major upgrade with this healthy recipe!

 Heads up!
 This recipe for Vegetarian Shepherd’s Pie was originally published in March 2015.
-Photos have been updated and the recipe slightly tweaked to reflect the small changes we’ve enjoyed over the years.
+Photos have been updated and the recipe slightly tweaked to reflect the small changes we’ve enjoyed over the years and a video was added March 2020.
 Enjoy!

 Question: How do I get my husband to eat less meat?
 He doesn’t like many vegetables at all (except potatoes).
 I’d like him to eat more plant-based meals, but don’t know where to start.